How to Organize Photos on iPhone Without Duplicates

 FAQ

 You can find duplicate photos on your iPhone using the ‘Duplicates’ album available in the Photos app on devices running iOS 16 and later.
-This album automatically groups any detected duplicate photos, allowing you to review and manage them easily.
+This album automatically groups any detected duplicate photos.

 Yes, there are several third-party apps available that can help you identify and manage duplicate photos.
-Apps like CleanMy®Phone, Photo Cleaner, and Duplicate Photo Finder are popular choices.
+Apps like Clever Cleaner and CleanMy®Phone are popular choices.
 These apps offer advanced features for scanning your photo library and suggesting duplicates for deletion.

 The ‘Duplicates’ album in the Photos app allows you to review and delete duplicates one at a time or select multiple duplicates for bulk deletion.
-However, if you’re using a third-party app, some apps may offer a feature to delete all detected duplicates at once, depending on their settings and capabilities.
+However, if you’re using a third-party app, some apps may offer a feature to delete all detected duplicates (and similar photos) in one tap.

 Yes, the iPhone automatically sorts photos by date in the ‘Photos’ tab of the Photos app.
 Additionally, you can use the ‘Places’ album under the ‘Albums’ tab to view photos sorted by location, which uses geotagging information from your photos to organize them by where they were taken.